sage9705/movlen/README.md

 ## Overview

-The Video Length Calculator is a simple graphical user interface (GUI) application I built with PyQt5.
+The Video Length Calculator (MovLen) is a simple graphical user interface (GUI) application I built with PyQt5.
 It allows users to select a folder containing video files and calculates the total duration of all the video files in that folder.
 The application supports various video formats and provides a progress bar to track the progress of the calculation.

 ## Features